Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Multi-armed bandits

 By means of sufficient statistics, $\Lambda_a(T)$ can be written as a function of both $k$, the total number of outcomes of $D_t=1$ and $N_a(T)$, the total number of pulls up to time $T$.
-Considering a single-machine, the testing procedure is as follows.
+For a particular single arm the testing procedure is as follows.
 For each round $t\geq 1$ pull the arm and (given $\mu$ and $\varepsilon$) update the log-likelihood in \eqref{eq:log-likelihood-def}.
 If \eqref{eq:log-likelihood-threshold} holds, then terminate the test, otherwise observe another sample $D_t$ and repeat.

 The following two lemmas state the desired behavior of the SPRT.
 Namely, that \emph{i)} if the machine is unsafe, the SPRT will declare $\mathcal{H}_1$ with probability 1, \emph{ii)} if the machine is safe, the SPRT will (incorrectly) declare $\mathcal{H}_1$ with probability less than or equal to $\alpha$, and \emph{iii)} the time of detection for unsafe machines is finite in expectation, and is well characterized in terms of the design parameters $\mu$, $\varepsilon$ and $\alpha$.